 Exercise 12: Variation-i

-Perform the same exercise, but with the arms extended sideways- Repeat 10 times.
+Perform the same exercise but with the arms extended sideways- Repeat ten times.

 Exercise 13: Shoulder Socket Rotation

 Stay in the same position as in exercise 12 Variation-i.
 Make a circular movement from the shoulder joints, keeping the fingers in contact with the shoulders.
-Repeat 10 times clockwise, then 10 times anti-clockwise.
+Repeat ten times clockwise, then ten times anti-clockwise.
 Try to make the circular movement of each elbow as large as possible, bringing the two elbows in contact with each other in front of the chest.

 Exercise 14: Neck Movement-i

 Assume the base position.
-Slowly move the head forwards 10 times.
+Slowly move the head forward ten times.

 Exercise 14: Neck Movement-ii

-Slowly tilt the head to the left and to the right, first while facing directly forward, and then while turning the head to the left and right.
-Repeat both methods 10 times.
+Slowly tilt the head to the left and right, first while facing directly forward and then turning the head to the left and right.
+Repeat both methods ten times.

 Exercise 14: Neck Movement-iii

-Slowly rotate the head in as large a circle as possible, 10 times clockwise and then 10 times anti-clockwise.
+Slowly rotate the head in as large a circle as possible, ten times clockwise and ten times anti-clockwise.
 Do not strain.

 Preparatory Practices (Part II)

-This part of you at home Yoga workout strengthens the abdominal muscles and organs.
-The asanas improve the digestive system, which is important for the proper functioning of other systems of the body and beneficial for stamina and endurance.
+This part of your at home Yoga workout strengthens the abdominal muscles and organs.
+The asanas improve the digestive system, which is essential for the proper functioning of other body systems and beneficial for stamina and endurance.

 Exercise 15: Leg Rotation

-Lie flat on your back, with the legs straight and the arms beside, and in line with, the body.
+Lie flat on your back, with the legs straight and the arms beside and in line with the body.
 Keeping the right leg straight – raise it off the floor.
-Rotate it clockwise 10 times, and then 10 times anti-clockwise.
-Keep the rest of the body, including the head, flat on the floor during the practice.
+Rotate it clockwise ten times and then ten times anti-clockwise.
+Keep the rest of the body, including the head, flat on the floor during practice.
 Do not strain.

 Exercise 16: Cycling-i

 Stay in the same position as in exercise 15.
-Raise the right leg and make 10 forward cycling movements, followed by 10 reverse cycling movements.
+Raise the right leg and make ten forward cycling movements, followed by ten reverse cycling movements.
 Repeat the same procedure with the left leg.

 Exercise 16: Cycling-ii

-Using both legs, make alternate cycling movements 10 times forward and then 10 times in reverse.
+Using both legs, make alternate cycling movements ten times forward and then ten times in reverse.